 In their 2018 white paper, “The Science of Gratitude,” UC Berkeley’s Greater Good Science Center lists the personal changes that result from approaching life with a prevailing sense of gratitude.
 These include improvements in physical as well as mental health such as:

-• people sleep better and are less fatigued during the day
+• Sleeping better and feeling less fatigued during the day,

-While occasional trauma is impossible for human beings to avoid, when people internalize a sense of gratitude they bounce back more readily from difficult life events.
+While occasional trauma is impossible for human beings to avoid–cue 2020–when people internalize a sense of gratitude they bounce back more readily from difficult life events.
 Gratefulness is also correlated with less depression, but these benefits don’t just help the individual.
 It also benefits organizations.

 A company is only as healthy as its people; if your employees’ overall well-being improves, you’ll see an uptick in organizational performance.
 Some of the company-wide benefits of a grateful workforce include a deepened sense of belonging and strengthened work relationships.
 They also feel less stress, which allows them the room to think more creatively and innovatively.